The recipe for this delicious Gluten Free Focaccia was an idea I had whilst developing another recipe using Free From Fairy Bread Mixes.

 This traditional type of bread would normally last very well but as this is gluten free it’s best eaten on the day.
-I’ve made it to accompany a pasta meal such as my Gluten Free Sausage Pasta Bake, simple and fuss free and it’s also lovely dipped in homemade soup.
+I’ve made it to accompany a pasta meal such as my Gluten Free Sausage Pasta Bake, simple and fuss free or how about this Easy Beef Lasagne made gluten free with dairy free option.
+It’s also lovely dipped in homemade soup.
 I’ve a couple of recipes here you might like to try for that very reason 5 Free From Simple Soups for One.

 If you do eat it over two days then I would recommend wrapping in foil or paper and keeping in the fridge then reheating in the oven or microwave to freshen it up.
 Anyway, bread always taste way better warm, am I right?